cprafullchandra/EmissaryWST/developer_docs/README.md

 As we've inherited code from past years, the project has grown and shrunk in many respects.
 Lots of code has been added and removed which can cause quite a bit of confusion as to what is going on.
 After inheriting the code, our developers paid special attention to sanitization and improving overall code quality in many regards: bug fixing, refactoring, removal of stale, unused code, removal of extra libs and/or files, plugins, integrations that weren't being used, etc...Currently we use `gulp` to handle all client-side building, and `node` + `express` for backend routing.

 Furthermore, we've documented heavily what we use, why, and how it all fits together.
-Hopefully this will enable you to come up to speed pretty quickly and painlessly.
+Hopefully this will enable you to come up to speed pretty quickly and painlessly and to construct your own Pipeline accordingly.

 To see our documentation on our Stack & Integrations, visit [this](https://github.com/cse112-kissmyapp/EmissaryWST/blob/develop/developer_docs/INTEGRATIONS.md).